-Search engines have two major functions: crawling and building an index, and providing search users with a ranked list of the websites they've determined are the most relevant.
+Search engines have two major functions that revolve around providing search users with a list of the websites that are the most relevant to what they are looking for.

 Google and other search engines need a way to find the most relevant websites, so they use the best path available - links.

-Links allow the search engines' automated robots, called "crawlers" or "spiders," to reach the many billions of interconnected documents on the web.
+Links allow the search engines' automated robots to reach the many billions of interconnected documents on the web.

-Once the engines find these pages, they decipher the code from them and store selected pieces in massive databases, to be recalled later when needed for a search query.
+Once the search engines find these pages, they decipher the code and store them in massive databases, to be recalled later when needed for a search query.
 To accomplish the monumental task of holding billions of pages that can be accessed in a fraction of a second, the search engine companies have constructed datacenters all over the world.

 When a person performs a search at any of the major engines, they demand results instantaneously; even a one- or two-second delay can cause dissatisfaction, so the engines work hard to provide answers as fast as possible.